Aquaculture

 RAS salmon farming in British Columbia

-The report RAS Salmon Farming in British Columbia: Economic Analysis & Strategic Considerations was commissioned by the B.C.
-Ministry of Agriculture and Food in the fall of 2021.
+The report RAS Salmon Farming in British Columbia: Economic Analysis & Strategic Considerations was commissioned by the Province of British Columbia in the fall of 2021.
 The report was initiated in a different policy context when it wasn’t yet understood whether the federal government was seeking to move all open-net pen salmon farms to land-based production within several years.
 As such, the report may be misaligned with the current policy direction of Fisheries and Oceans Canada and the federal 2025 Open-Net Pen Transition Plan development, which is considering a broader range of technology options and implementation schemes.